Brolin1234/Reflected_Ornstein_Uhlenbeck/README.md

 # Reflected Ornstein–Uhlenbeck (ROU) Process Simulations

-This repository contains R code and simulation output illustrating the behavior of the Reflected Ornstein–Uhlenbeck (ROU) process in one and two dimensions.
+This repository contains R code and simulation output demonstrating the behavior of the Reflected Ornstein–Uhlenbeck (ROU) process in one and two dimensions.

 ## Disclaimer and Attribution

-All theoretical foundations, equations, and analytical results referenced in this repository are derived directly from the original scholarly work by Huang & Pang (2022).
-This repository does **not** claim authorship of any original theory or results from that paper.
+All theoretical concepts, mathematical formulations, and analytical results presented or referenced herein are derived entirely from the original scholarly work by Huang & Pang (2022).
+This repository does **not** claim authorship or modification of any theoretical contributions, derivations, or results from that work.

-> **Full credit** for the theoretical development, mathematical formulations, and findings belongs solely to the authors of the original paper.
+> **All credit** for the underlying theory, derivations, and conclusions belongs exclusively to the original authors.

-My contribution is limited to the development of **original simulations and visualizations in R** designed to reproduce, illustrate, and explore the dynamics of the ROU process based on the cited work.
+The content in this repository is limited to the development of **independent simulations, visualizations, and code written in R** that reproduce or illustrate selected results and behaviors described in the cited paper.
+These simulations are intended solely as an academic aid.

 ## Included Materials

-For completeness and educational purposes, a copy of the original manuscript by Huang & Pang (2022) has been included in this repository under fair use for academic reference.
+For reference and educational use, a copy of the original manuscript by Huang & Pang (2022) has been included in this repository under fair use guidelines.
+No changes have been made to the manuscript.

 ## Purpose

-This repository is for educational and illustrative use only.
-It is intended to support academic understanding of the ROU process and should not be interpreted as original research or a modification of the authors' original work.
+This repository is intended strictly for educational and illustrative purposes.
+It should not be interpreted as original research, nor as an adaptation, critique, or alternative to the cited work.
+The simulations serve to support understanding of the ROU process in an academic or instructional setting.

 ## Citation

-If you refer to the theoretical content, please cite:
+If you refer to the theoretical results or methodology, please cite:

 > Huang, X., & Pang, J. (2022). *On the Reflected Ornstein–Uhlenbeck Process in Multiple Dimensions*.
-[Insert journal name, volume, pages or preprint link].
+[Insert journal name, volume, page range, or preprint link].

----